 Thor doesn’t quite have the same snappiness, the same comedic turn we got from Waititi’s Ragnarok and The Guardian’s don’t quite feel the same either.
 Drax getting little to do and Rocket, well, just not quite Rocket IMO.

 Directors Joe and Anthony Russo and writers Christopher Markus and Stephen McFeely had a big task ahead of them.
 Bringing so many characters to the big screen whilst introducing a couple of new people.
-They had done so more than admirably and set things up for the sequel and the stories in between.
+They have done so more than admirably and set things up for the sequel and the stories in between.
 War has never looked so good.